mpvano/radiohat/docs/getting_started_guide.md

 ### Testing

-1. Connect a cellphone headset or a pair of headphones to the 3.5mm jack on the *RadioHat*.
+1. Connect a cellphone headset or a pair of headphones to the 3.5mm jack on *RadioHat*.
 1. connect an antenna (or signal generator) to the RF IN connector

 2. Power up the pi and recheck for proper operation.
 You can check the voltages and voltage regulator chip outputs on *RadioHat* for 1.8 and 3.3V.
 The 5V regulator will be inactive in this mode, but at least 4.5V should be present on power header's pin 9 (this is dropped about .4V by the series schottky diode on *RadioHat*.